 One of the most popular open spaces in the Littleworth area is County Hospital.
 A grant from Tesco 'Bags of Help' is being used to enhance the hospital grounds, as part of We Love Littleworth, in collaboration with University Hospitals of North Midlands NHS Trust.
 In early spring 2017 some 20 new nest boxes were installed on trees, some of which were made by members of the public during a snowy Nest Box Day held in February.

-An avenue of trees has been created along the main entrance road, new seating and picnic benches have been provided for staff and visitors, and eight new oak rustic benches installed around the site, with the help of apprentices from local firm Perkins Engines Ltd. A new 'trim trail' with sensory posts has been created around the grounds for the enjoyment of visitors, staff, and the general public, and there are plans for a wildflower meadow.
+An avenue of trees has been created along the main entrance road, new seating and picnic benches have been provided for staff and visitors, and eight new oak rustic benches installed around the site, with the help of apprentices from local firm Perkins Engines Ltd. A new 'trim trail' with sensory posts has been created around the grounds for the enjoyment of visitors, staff, and the general public, and there are plans for a wildflower meadow and tree sculpture.

 A rustic bench of native oak for use by staff and visitors